Install Free

 Scanning while in Connected Mode

-When running in Connected Mode, SonarLint will sync with the SonarQube or SonarCloud Quality Profile to download issues and suppress those marked as safe or won’t fix on the server.
-The analyzer properties and rules will be respected and SonarLint will use locally what is defined on the server.
+When running in Connected mode, SonarQube for IDE will sync with the SonarQube (Server, Cloud) or SonarQube Community Build quality profile to download issues and suppress those marked as safe or won’t fix on the server.
+The analyzer properties and rules will be respected and SonarQube for IDE will use locally what is defined on the server.

 Language-specific information